EYH0602/blog/source/about/index.md

 Apart from academics, my interests cover more topics.
 I am a gamer.
 My favorite games are The Witcher 3, Monster Hunter, and Clash of Clans.
+**Genshin Impact** is a really good game available on mobile, PC, and PS platform.
+I recommend all of you visiting this page to try it!
 I am definitely a Linux lover and a Vimer!
 I also love music (from an audiophile perspective) and [photography](https://www.instagram.com/ethan0he1/)!
 Photography in games is also a force that pushed me to look into computer graphics simulating a "real world".

+Genshin Impact uid: 188322866 欢迎加好友。

 [Résumé](./resume.pdf)

 [Résumé_cn](./resume_cn.pdf)